 The simplest way to reset the check engine light is with an OBD2 scanner.
 But if you do not have one available, you can often do it without one.
 It’s still recommended to check the trouble codes first with an OBD2 scanner if the check engine light is ON.

 Here are some different ways how you can reset your check engine light.

 Total Time: 5 minutes

 If you have an OBD2 scanner available, you can reset your Check Engine Light within seconds.
-If you want to get one, you can check out our other article on the best OBD2 scanners to buy.
+To get one, you can check out our other article on the best OBD2 scanners to buy.

-When your check engine light is on, connect the scanner to the OBD connector situated under the steering portion of most car models.
+When your check engine light is on, connect the scanner to the OBD connector situated under most car models’ steering portion.
 Then switch on your car’s ignition to the ON position.
 After the connection is established between the computer and the car, press the “read” button on the scanner to search for all the stored trouble codes.